philippsteinschulte/Ek_robotics_probeaufgabe_code/README.md

 ## Ek robotics test exercise

-This readme will give an short introduction about the structure of this project.
+This repository contains a solution for the test exercise at E.K robotics. :-)